noir-lang/noir/docs/docs/dev_docs/contracts/syntax/state_variables.md

 #include_code state_vars-Singleton /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust

-### `.initialise`
+### `.initialize`

-The initial value of a Singleton is set via calling `initialise`:
+The initial value of a Singleton is set via calling `initialize`:

 #include_code state_vars-SingletonInit /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust

-When this function is called, a nullifier of the storage slot is created, preventing this Singleton from being initialised again.
+When this function is called, a nullifier of the storage slot is created, preventing this Singleton from being initialized again.

 Unlike public states, which have a default initial value of `0` (or many zeros, in the case of a struct, array or map), a private state (of type `Singleton`, `ImmutableSingleton` or `Set`) does not have a default initial value.
-The `initialise` method (or `insert`, in the case of a `Set`) must be called.
+The `initialize` method (or `insert`, in the case of a `Set`) must be called.

 ### `.replace`